 Platinum Resistant-at least 3 regimens and DO NOT carry the BRCA mutation

 Astra Zeneca Concerto: Single arm, open label, Phase IIb study to assess the efficacy and safety of the combination of cediranib and olaparib tablets in women with recurrenet platinum resistant epithelial ovarian cancer, including fallopian tube and/or primary peritoneal cancer who DO NOT carry a deleterious or suspected deleterious germline BRCA mutation.

-NRG-GY005 – A Randomized, Phase II/III Study of the Combination of Cediranib and Olaparib Compared to Cediranib or Olaparib Alone, or Standard of Care Chemotherapy in Women with Recurrent Platinum-resistant or Refractory Ovarian, Fallopian Tube or Primary Peritoneal Cancer (COCOS)
+NRG-GY005 (on hold) – A Randomized, Phase II/III Study of the Combination of Cediranib and Olaparib Compared to Cediranib or Olaparib Alone, or Standard of Care Chemotherapy in Women with Recurrent Platinum-resistant or Refractory Ovarian, Fallopian Tube or Primary Peritoneal Cancer (COCOS)

 CTSU N1048 – Phase II/III Trial of Neoadjuvant FOLFOX with Selective Use of Combined Modality Chemoradiation vs Postoperative Combined Modality Chemoradiation for Locally Advanced Rectal Cancer Patients Undergoing Low Anterior Resection withTotal Mesorectal Excision